-The majority of Roche Bois community comes from African-Mauritian origins who are either settlers who have come from Rodrigues, an outer island autonomous dependency of Mauritius or from the Chagos Archipelago, a former island dependency of Mauritius but know in the hands of the British Government for military purposes.
+The majority of the Roche Bois community comes from underprivileged households origins and either come from Rodrigues, an outer island autonomous dependency of Mauritius or the Chagos Archipelago, a former island dependency of Mauritius but now in the hands of the British Government for military purposes.

 The MPRB invites its local community residents to the centre, in the heart of Roche Bois, which is open every day of the week.
 The organization calls its participants of the local community “beneficiaries” who come to the organization’s centre to be educated on a vocational level, empowered and informed.
 The principal objectives of the MPRB are to envisage a substantial improvement of their local community and that of their “beneficiaries”.

 Objectively driven through their various programs predominantly of an educational and rehabilitative nature, MPRB improves the current and that future social status of the Roche Bois community and its beneficiaries.
 The organization outlines three key areas of objectives, one is the respect of human rights of the Roche Bois community and its surroundings, two, to improve the education level of the local population of Roche Bois and thirdly to improve the economic and social development of Roche Bois through active participation of the local community.

 The centre meets its various objectives through constant and willing programs and projects tailored to benefit beneficiaries progressively and evolutionarily using pedagogical training patterns that define how to best educate and empower their beneficiaries, the programs and projects are run at the centre every day of the week and sometimes held in the evenings.